MystenLabs/walrus-docs/docs/usage/client-cli.md

 The `--wallet <WALLET>` argument may be used to specify a non-standard Sui wallet configuration file.
 And a `--gas-budget <GAS_BUDGET>` argument may be used to change the maximum amount of Sui (in MIST) that the command is allowed to use.

-## Troubleshooting

-If you get an error like "the specified Walrus system object does not exist", make sure your wallet is set up for Sui **Testnet** and you use the latest [configuration](./setup.md#configuration).